 Obviously by choosing to plan your own wedding in Italy you will not have the added expense of a wedding planner’s fee.
 The money can go toward services or venue hire.

 At some point however – at the very least your wedding day - someone will need to supervise and coordinate all services and vendors.
-The alternative is for the bride and groom to have a very stressful wedding day.
+And that someone should not be you or the result will be a very stressful wedding day!

 For smaller weddings this may be less of an issue but for sure weddings over a certain number require a substantial amount of coordination and supervision to make sure everything runs according to plan.
 Our team easily puts hundreds of hours into each event.

-Hiring a day of coordinator can be a solution to this issue, but we have found that often not having been privy to the entire planning process they have limited knowledge, and most importantly very limited authority to sort vendors out because vendors will ultimately answer to whomever hires them.
+Hiring a day of coordinator can be a solution to this issue, but we have found that often not having been privy to the entire planning process day of coordinators have limited knowledge, and most importantly very limited authority to sort vendors out because vendors will ultimately answer to whomever hires them.
 This is why the more reputable agencies do not accept day of coordination assignments.

 RED TAPE - CIVIL or RELIGIOUS DOCUMENTATION

 Civil paperwork for a legally binding marriage in Italy is not an easy process and is full of pitfalls.
 In our 20+ years as Italy wedding planners we have heard too many sad stories about couples not being able to marry when everything was in place because of paperwork mismanagement.
 If you are considering a legally binding, civil ceremony in Italy please make sure that you have all the paperwork requirements clearly explained to you.
 This is a process we do not recommend handling on your own and there are agencies that are willing to handle this service alone.